 Dany Sigwalt

-I’m a strategist, organizer, and network builder working across climate, racial justice, and power.
+I’m a strategist, organizer, and network builder working at the intersection of climate, racial justice, governance, and power.

-Most of my work is behind the scenes.
-I help organizations make better decisions, move money with more intention, and build structures that actually hold up over time.
+A lot of my work happens behind the scenes.
+I help organizations make clearer decisions, move resources with more intention, and build systems that can actually hold the weight of the work.

-I’m currently Managing Director at Green Leadership Trust and have spent the last decade building and supporting national networks in the climate justice space.
+Right now, I’m Managing Director at Green Leadership Trust.
+Over the last decade, I’ve helped build and support national networks across the climate justice ecosystem.

 Get in touch